Western Science Center: Exhibits

-The museum features a 156 ft long exterior walkway that holds a life-on-Earth time line.
+The museum features a 156 ft long exterior walkway that holds a life-on-Earth timeline.
 The welcome lobby features 24 ft high walls with re-created paleontological strata and reproduction fossils projecting from the walls.

 The tour of the permanent gallery begins with interactive exhibits on the natural history of Domenigoni and Diamond Valleys, continuing through displays on European and Native American culture and history from the area.
 Among the artifacts on display are pieces donated by the Domenigoni family, the original settlers of the valley, and the Soboba band of Luiseño Indians that inhabited the area before them.

 Visitors can view two movies on the construction of Diamond Valley Lake, and the fauna of the Pleistocene in the Diamond and Domenigoni Valleys, shown in a 270 degree immersive theater that shakes with the movies.
 From there, visitors proceed to the paleontology gallery, replete with fossils recovered and studied by scientists from the San Bernardino County Museum.
 The highlights of this gallery are the skeletons of "Max", the largest mastodon ever discovered in the western United States, and "Xena", a Columbian mammoth.
 Also featured in the gallery is "Li'l Stevie", one of the most complete mastodons known from the western United States, who is displayed unreconstructed and still partially buried as found when it was first uncovered.
 The gallery also features the skeletons of a Harlan's ground sloth, and interactive displays on the disciplines of archaeology and paleontology.
 Visitors can also visit temporary traveling exhibits in the 3000 sqft temporary exhibit area.

 On August 21, 2021, the museum opened the new gallery, Prehistory Pathways, which focuses on fossils found in New Mexico's Menefee Formation and the museum's research there.
 Included is the hadrosaur Ornatops, whose holotype is at the science centre, as well as artwork and models by the noted Brian Engh.

 The museum also features a full-scale simulated archaeology and paleontology dig site, which opened for its first student excavations in the spring of 2009.
 It is currently being used by WSC staff, in association with local K-12 schools and colleges, to teach proper excavation methodology to students.
 It is also open for museum visitors to view an active dig site in process.